 Only rangatahi can best voice and advocate for the needs of rangatahi.
 At Te Rau Ora, Rangatahi Ora centres on ways Rangatahi can best represent rangatahi in the kaupapa they lead and oversee within the organisation.
 Rangatahi Ora: core kaupapa is youth leadership and wellbeing, suicide prevention and health promotion.

-Standing Together for Student Wellbeing was piloted in 2019 across four Auckland Schools.
-The aim for young people to experience greater wellbeing and resilience, through peer to peer leaders in their schools, with support from Champions, a Navigator and the Schools Pastoral Care Team.
+A Student Wellbeing Programme was piloted in 2019 across four Auckland Schools.
+The aim was for young people to experience greater wellbeing and resilience, through a peer to peer youth workforce in their schools, with support from Champions, a Navigator and the Schools Pastoral Care Team.
 The outcomes were for young people to build their capabiliites, and to have better connections to support, resources and help when needed.

 For further information, contact Maria Baker: firstname.lastname@example.org